 Teams of 2 will chose a short reading (~5-8 pages) relevant to the topic of day and lead a discussion on the reading.
+The reading should come from a peer reviewed scientific journal and have been published within the last 5 years.
 The reading should discuss a state of the art technology, societal, environmental or economic aspect of the topic.
 Readings should not present a review or overview of the topic.